 Mix Bakeshop is located at 57 North Main Street.
 Hours: Sunday-Thursday, 7:00 a.m. to 8:00 p.m.; Friday-Saturday, 7:00 a.m. to 8:30 p.m.

-They also serve a wide variety of delicious baked goods, high concept sandwiches on baguettes, and house made organic ice creams, with interesting flavors like Earl Gray chocolate chip and malted milk chocolate.
+Mix downtown also serves a wide variety of delicious baked goods, high concept sandwiches on baguettes, and house made organic ice creams, with interesting flavors.
+Try the Earl Gray chocolate chip and malted milk chocolate.

-The caveat: Mix is always crowded.
+The caveat: Mix is almost always crowded.
 You will see and be seen (especially if you’re local.)
 Try sitting outside or downstairs if you want to have a more intimate conversation.
-But even then, expect it to be noisy.
+But even then, expect Mix to be noisy.

-Case, Noble, and Mix (which is opening a second location soon) are where you’ll find the best coffee in Ashland.
+Case, Noble, and Mix are where you’ll find the best coffee in Ashland.

 There are some other reputable places to get coffee in Ashland: